Frequently Asked Questions: CAA Site Visitor Application, Activities, and Expectations

 Besides the time committed to conducting the site visit itself, are there other time commitments of which I need to be aware?

 Site visitors should expect to allocate time in advance of the site visit to review the program's application and any other related materials.
-The program's application materials (the program's self-study) are made available via the Accreditation Collaborate site at least 6 weeks in advance of the visit.
+The program's application materials (the program's self-study) are made available at least 6 weeks in advance of the visit.
 Additional information provided by the program in response to the CAA's initial application review will be available no later than 30 days prior to the site visit.
 The team chair works with the program on developing its agenda and the team chair often consults with the rest of the site visit team on this activity as well.

 If selected as a site visitor, how long would the commitment be?